sourcegraph/about/content/blogposts/2022/code-intelligence-platform.md

 #### Companies on the frontier of dev tooling

-In dev tools, unlike most fields, the best ideas come from big companies. {/* Other fields are different.
-Salesforce didn't innovate in CRM by looking at big companies' custom-built CRMs.
-Etc. Send me more good examples that you can think of. */}
+In dev tools, unlike most fields, the best ideas come from big companies.

 Google, Facebook, Amazon, Netflix, Stripe, and others have widespread early adoption and tight integration of all the obvious dev tooling (with team-by-team exceptions, of course).
 There are many examples where these companies were early adopters of dev tooling or practices that are now widespread: